Google Ads for SaaS Companies

 Offer superior value for money, superior features, or a superior reputation, and you’ll attract customers who weren’t actively looking for your business.

-Google Advertisements A funnel strategy is one that we use to increase conversion rates and decrease CAC for the SaaScompanies for which we work.
+Google Advertisements A funnel strategy is one that we use to increase conversion rates and decrease CAC for the SaaS companies that we work for.
 We use funnels to maximize our ability to move users from awareness to consideration and finally to purchase.
-Many SaaS businesses do not use a funnel structure in Google Ads Management for a variety of reasons, including a lack of budget or knowledge.
+Many SaaS companies do not use a funnel structure in Google Ads Management for a variety of reasons, including a lack of budget or knowledge.

 According to the data, a prospect user does not complete the desired action on your website upon their first click.
 It may take several visits, weeks, or even months for them to gather sufficient information and feel prepared to schedule a demo or begin a trial.
 This information is available in Google Ads via the Attribution Time Lag report, as well as in Google Analytics via the Conversions, Multi-Channel Funnels, and Time Lag reports.